samdemaeyer/smart-magic-cards/readme.md

 ### Requirements
 - Make sure all 4 suits of cards are rendered.
 There are 13 cards in each suit (♥,   ♣, ♦, ♠).
 - Add 3 buttons to the flow that will do 3 actions:
-  - **Shuffle** Randomly shuffles all cards.
+  - **Shuffle:** Randomly shuffles all cards.
-  - **Show/Hide** Hide all the cards by adding a class (CSS is already included).
+  - **Show/Hide:** Hide all the cards by adding a class (CSS is already included).
-  - **Magic** Order the cards again by suit.
+  - **Magic:** Order the cards again by suit.

 #### Bonus points
   - Find a way to automatically create all the classes for the cards: `.hearts-1`, `.hearts-2`, ... , `.spades-13`.
-  - Make sure the value for each card is visible on the inital render, basically move each card a bit so the card is readable.
+  - Make sure the value for each card is visible on the initial render, basically move each card a bit so the card is readable.
   - Add animation.
   - Remove all images and have the cards represented with CSS only.
   - Uncomment the tests in the `cypress/integration/magic-trick.js` file and make sure the tests pass.
-  - Add aditional tests (we like test coverage).
+  - Add additional tests (we like test coverage).
   - Add some extra functionality, this is your chance to be creative. 😉

 #### Example